oanguenot/webrtc-experiments/documentation/Introduction.md

 ## Objectives

-The objectives of that documentation is multiple.
+The objectives of that documentation are multiple.

 First, I want to share my knowledge and continue to progress by discovering some "hidden parts" in order to develop the best applications I can.
 And secondly, I want to share my personal advices because often a technical documentation gives you only an "academic" training or an overview but never a return of experiences.
-I want to share some of them to let you understand the bad and complicated points.
+I want to share some of them to let you understand the bad and complicated points I overcomed.

-So, don't be surprise to find sections called _Recommendations_ .
+So, don't be surprise to find sections called _Recommendation_ .
 This is where I share my own experience.
 But remember, this is only some advices.
 Sometimes, they will match with your cases but sometimes not.
 But in all cases, I hope that they will help you understanding how to do.

 In fact, I would like to write the **WebRTC: the good parts** :-)